Sepsis recognition and management

 • Clearly assign roles and maximise resuscitation efforts prior to commencement of rapid sequence induction (RSI).

-• Prepare for potential cardiorespiratory arrest with resuscitation doses of adrenaline (epinephrine) and fluid boluses drawn up and ready to administer.
+• Prepare for potential cardiorespiratory arrest with resuscitation doses of adrenaline (epinephrine) (refer to the PCH Adrenaline (epinephrine) Monograph) and fluid boluses drawn up and ready to administer.

 • If appropriate commence inotropes prior to RSI.